LucasTrost/Ironhack-Final-Project-Bacardi/README.md

 # 3. Statistical Modeling

-For the first approach to forecast volume we used Statsmodels.
-The model ARIMA is capable of identifying statistical patterns and thus calculate future developments.
-Since the volume is heavily affected by seasonality we therefore decided to appy

-easonal autoregressive integrated moving average (SARIMA) model is one step different from an ARIMA model based on the concept of seasonal trends.
-In many time series data, frequent seasonal effects come into play

-ARIMA and SARIMA are both algorithms for forecasting.
-ARIMA takes into account the past values (autoregressive, moving average) and predicts future values based on that.
-SARIMA similarly uses past values but also takes into account any seasonality patterns

-Time series analysis

-Model for estimating volume
-K-Nearest Neightbours

-hat module is Statsmodels.
-It is probably my favorite Python module when I need to perform statistical calculations.
-This library/module is based on the SciPy Python library and it is a complete module that allows the user to perform numerous operations for statistical analysis
+Our first approach to estimate volume was through statistical models.
+The ARIMA model predicts future values based on past volumes.
+Given the seasonality patterns eexisting in this particular industry, we advanced our model to capture the concept of seasonal trends, ie. SARIMA.

-4. Machine Learning Process
+# 4. Machine Learning Process

-Linear Regression Model
-I first started with a base line Linear Regressions model.
-After drafting two more Candidates where I played with choosing between the highly correlating columns around the size of the property (sqft_living,sqft_living15,sqft_above, etc.) and getting no real improvement in accuracy I decided to move on to the next model.

-K-Nearest-Neighbours Regression Model
-The base model alone showed more promising results than the previous candidates, with an increase in accuracy and a decrease in Root Mean Squared Error (RMSE).
-Pre-Modeling
-Besides EDA there were a few necessary steps to take, in order to ensure valid results end results The most notable steps here were:

-Scaling
-As our DataFrame had vastly differentiating number ranges, and consisted of only numerical columns, I decided it would be best to apply a MinMaxScaler() to the entire DataFrame.

-Model for estimating volume
+On our next approach to estimate volume we used machine learning models.
+We assesed the importance of our set of features learning their relevance and applied the K-Nearest Neighbors, Linear and Random Forest Regression Models.

+The k-nearest neighbors algorithm, also known as KNN or k-NN, is a non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an individual data point.

+Model to determine importance of features

+Take a look at my python notebook and further anotations here

 Decision Tree Regression Model
 Already being fairly content with my KNN model, I only planned to briefly dip into decision trees.
 With the base model returning an accuracy of 64%, 8% worse than the KNN, I was more than happy to move on.

-Model to determine importance of features
-As already mentioned we, TheAgency, are quite the luxurious real-estate-agency.
-Thus we were especially interested in houses with a value equal to and greater than $650k.
-Here a simple pandas query did the trick.

 Random Forest Regression Model
 To determine feature importance one could've based their answer on a correlation matrix.
 We as a agency, however, have to keep our standards high, which is why I opted for a ensemble method of the Random Forest Regressor.
 I then ran the model through a inspection method, which gave me my final results.
 Screenshot 2022-05-12 at 17 47 27

-take a look at my python notebook and further anotations here
+______________________________________________________

 Organization
 Jupyter Notebooks for data exploration, visualization, analysis and machine learning model implementations.